anonOstrich/regex_parser/README.md

 Description
 -----------
 A program capable of deciding whether a string matches a given regular expression.
-Possibly also capable of generating strings based on a regular expression.
 Made for the data structures and algorithms project course at the University of Helsinki.

 Supports the following symbols as the alphabet for the regular expression:
 * Lowercase letters